JamesKevinStar/JamesKevinStar/README.md

 # 💫 About me:
-I am a Bachelor in Computer Science, passionate about Data Science.<br><br>I really enjoy solving challenges, and I want to improve my skills and knowledge.
+Bachelor’s degree in Computer Science with a strong academic background and a passion for Data Science and Machine Learning.

+I enjoy solving challenges, improving my skills, and applying my knowledge to build solutions with real impact.
+My goal is to grow in dynamic, collaborative environments while contributing curiosity, attention to detail, and dedication to advancing technology.

 ## 🌐 Social Media:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/jameskevinstar)